JGQH/Minesweeper-JS/README.md

 \* *No images yet* \*

 ## To-Do
-- Getting tiled location of mouse click in canvas
 - Change image of tile based on game logic
 - Add mechanic to block tiles
 - Add mechanic to clear surrounding tiles (When cleared tile number is 0)